 This year, we’re capping participation at 300 due to space limitations so register early to reserve your spot!

 The GGJ at UCI is unique because we have so many professional game developers in the surrounding community.

 Our game jam has always been an inclusive space where anyone can learn how to make a game and contribute to a team, regardless of experience, ability, or background.
 Whether you’ve never made a game before, or are an industry veteran, there is a place for you here!

 The Jam site at UC Irvine will be in Donald Bren Hall.
-Registration will be in room 4011 and the Keynote will be in room 6011.
+Registration will be on the ground floor of Donald Bren Hall starting at 3pm and the Keynote will be in room 6011 starting at 5pm.

 The UCI Global Game Jam site is open to to everyone with an interest in making games, not just UCI students.
 We encourage participation from all potential Jammers from the broader games community at UCI including members of the games industry who are interested in a chance to do something wild and creative with their spare time.
 For liability reasons our jam site is 18 and up, unless a young Jammer is accompanied by a parent, guardian, or other responsible adult.

 Nope – it’s free!
 If you are driving a car onto campus, you will have to pay for parking.
 We encourage ridesharing and carpooling.